 That being said, it has become one of the more bloated meditation apps available out there right now.
 It’s an app that tries to do a lot, almost too much.
 This can be overwhelming for beginners who are unsure where to start or what’s best for them.
 There’s a lot of content here, which might be better served to an experienced meditator.

-The UI of the app is beautiful and one of the better UIs for guided meditation apps that I’ve seen.
+The interface of the app is beautiful and one of the better ones for guided meditation apps that I’ve seen.
 Don’t let the cutesy or cartoonish look and feel fool you though.
 While Andy (the main instructor for Headspace) does an excellent job gently introducing completely new concepts, the guided meditations are mature and won’t make you cringe.

 The guided sessions are not over the top, or trying to oversell the idea and purpose of meditation, which is one of my favorite things about the app.
+It’s a fine Calm alternative.
 Instead, it tries to make meditation much more accessible and easy to understand.

 However, this can be seen as a downside, that there is only one dedicated instructor, which might bother you if you’re looking for variety.